An official website of the United States government

 Small Business Innovation Programs

 DLA Research & Development's Small Business Innovation Programs aim to resolve warfighter requirements with the scientific excellence and technological innovation offered by the U.S. small business industrial base.
-The SBIP works to transition innovative technologies and modernize legacy solutions in support of DOD Programs of Record.
+The SBIP works to transition innovative technologies and modernize legacy solutions in support of the Department of War Programs of Record.

 Small Business Innovation Research